GeovaneJefferson/timemachine/README.md

 <p align="center">
   <img width="150" height="150" src="src/icons/backup_150px.png">
- <h1 align="center">Time Machine</h1>
+ <h1 align="center">Back up your PC with Time Machine</h1>
 </p>
-Use Time Machine to automatically back up your personal data.

-Having a backup allows you to recover files that you later delete or can't access, using "Enter Time Machine" mode.
+Use Time Machine, the built-in backup feature of your PC, to automatically back up your personal data, music, photos and documents.
+Having a backup allows you to recover files that you later delete or can't access.

 ## Attention!
 * This project (Time Machine) is not affiliated with Apple.
 * This is a backup application created using PySide6 for Linux.
 * Make sure that your clock method is "24 hour clock", not "12 hour clock" AM/PM.

-### Solution
-I am still trying to fix this :D

 ## Support:
 * Gnome -> Full support